sualeh/introduction-to-mutation-testing/README.md

 ## Move to Step 3

-In order to move to Step 3, checkout git branch `step3` by running `git checkout step3`.
+In order to move to Step 3, switch to git branch "step3" by running `git switch step3`.
+Then follow instructions in the README.